root-project/root/README/ReleaseNotes/v608/index.md

 Three methods have been added to manage implicit multi-threading in ROOT: ROOT::EnableImplicitMT(numthreads), ROOT::DisableImplicitMT and ROOT::IsImplicitMTEnabled.
 They can be used to enable, disable and check the status of the global implicit multi-threading in ROOT, respectively.

 ## I/O Libraries
-Custom streamers need to #include TBuffer.h explicitly (see [section Core Libraries](#core-libs))
+* Custom streamers need to #include TBuffer.h explicitly (see [section Core Libraries](#core-libs))
+* Check and flag short reads as errors in the xroot plugins.
+This fixes [ROOT-3341].

 ## TTree Libraries